kashgarg/QuizMe/README.md

 something related to language learning.

 **User Story**:
-- As a user, I want to be able to add a flashcard to a deck
-- As a user, I want to be able to remove a flashcard from a deck
+- As a user, I want to be able to quiz myself using a set
-- As a user, I want to be able to edit a flashcard in a deck
+- As a user, I want to be able to add a flashcard to a set
-- As a user, I want to be able to move a flashcard from one deck to another deck
+- As a user, I want to be able to remove a flashcard from a set
-- As a user, I want to be able to add and remove decks
+- As a user, I want to be able to add and remove sets
-- As a user, I want to be able to name my decks
+- As a user, I want to be able to title my sets
-- As a user, I want to be able to see the number of flashcards in my deck
+- As a user, I want to be able to view the title and number of flashcards in a set